-Patrick Gallagher Director of the National Institute of Standards and Technology, 2010
+Under Secretary of Commerce for Standards and Technology and Director of the National Institute of Standards and Technology, 2015

 I - INTRODUCTION

 Are standards important?
 The quotes on the previous page show that while the details have changed over time, standards are more essential today than at any time in our nation's history.
 Voluntary consensus standards are at the foundation of the U.S. economy.
 The U.S. standards system promotes the public good, enhances the competitiveness of U.S. industry, and contributes to a liberalized global trading system.
 This "essential infrastructure" is therefore important to everyone, and it is important that everyone understand that and work towards maintaining and improving the system.